imagej/imagej.github.io/pages/Auto_Threshold.md

 **Important notes:**

-**1.** This plugin is accessed through the {% include bc content="Image
+**1.** This plugin is accessed through the {% include bc content='Image
-| Auto Threshold" %} menu entry, however the thresholding methods were
+| Auto Threshold' %}

+`menu entry, however the thresholding methods were also partially implemented in ImageJ's thresholder applet accessible through the`

-also partially implemented in ImageJ's thresholder applet accessible through the {% include bc content="Image | Adjust | Threshold..." %}
+{% include bc content='Image | Adjust | Threshold...' %}

+`menu entry.`

-menu entry.
-While the Auto Threshold plugin can use or ignore the extremes of the image histogram (Ignore black, Ignore white) the applet
-cannot: the 'default' method ignores the histogram extremes but the others methods do not.
+While the Auto Threshold plugin can use or ignore the extremes of the image histogram (Ignore black, Ignore white) the applet cannot: the 'default' method ignores the histogram extremes but the others methods do not.
 This means that applying the two commands to the same image can produce apparently different results.
 In essence, the Auto Threshold plugin, with the correct settings, can reproduce the results of the applet, but not the way round.

 **2.** From version 1.12 the plugin supports thresholding of 16-bit images.
 Since the Auto Threshold plugin processes the full greyscale